Popmotion/popmotion/packages/popmotion-pose/README.md

 const props = { draggable: true };
 ```

-Dragging can be locked to a single axis by passing that axis instead:
+Dragging can be locked to a single axis by passing the name of that axis instead:

 ```javascript
 const props = { draggable: 'x' };